-Our team uses the solar house (QSEC) for three functions:
+Our team uses the Solar House (QSEC) for three functions:

-The house serves as a research hub for undergrad and graduate engineering students to test a variety of green technologies under the supervision of Dr. Harrison.
+The house serves as a research hub for undergraduate and graduate engineering students to test a variety of green technologies under the supervision of Dr. Harrison.
 It is home to a number of academic theses.

-Allow students to gain hands-on experience with engineering,
+Allow students to gain

 management, and green

 technologies.
-We are always implementing new technologies to function in a way that yields net-zero energy intake.
+We are always implementing new technologies to function in a way that yields